 If a drunk driver causes an injury or death, they may face additional charges.
 These can include aggravated assault while under the influence or homicide while under the influence.
 These are felony charges with much stiffer penalties, including extended prison sentences, high fines, and other consequences.

-Why do I need a DUI lawyer on my side?
+Why do I need a DUI lawyer in Lansdale on my side?

 We can often help our clients avoid some of the most dreaded penalties associated with a DUI charge.
 Our goal is to prevent you from facing a conviction.
 Depending on the specific circumstances of your case, we may be able to persuade the prosecutor to drop the charges against you, negotiate a plea arrangement for reckless driving or other offense, arrange for you to take part in the ARD program, or win your case in court.